broadinstitute/cromwell/docs/backends/Backends.md

+_For the Doc-A-Thon_
+**Questions to answer and things to consider:**

+1. Who is visiting the General Backends page?
+*Do they know what a backend is?*
+2. What do they need to know first?

+3. Is all the important information there?
+If not, add it!

+4. Are there things that don't need to be there?
+Remove them.

+5. Are the code and instructions accurate?
+Try it!

+---
+ **DELETE ABOVE ONCE COMPLETE**

+---

 A backend represents a way to run the user's command specified in the `task` section.
 Cromwell allows for backends conforming to the Cromwell backend specification to be plugged into the Cromwell engine.
 Additionally, backends are included with the Cromwell distribution: